 Introduction

-Aspose.PDF FOSS for Go provides a set of document-level operations that cover the most common PDF management tasks: opening existing files, creating new documents, splitting a document into per-page outputs, merging multiple PDFs into one, extracting a subset of pages, and reading or writing document metadata.
-These operations are available without any native C or C++ dependencies.
+In this post, you will learn how to perform core PDF document management operations in Go using Aspose.PDF FOSS: opening and saving documents, creating new PDFs, splitting a document into per-page files, merging multiple PDFs, extracting page ranges, and reading or writing document metadata.
+All operations are available without any native C or C++ dependencies.

 The library is a Go module at github.com/aspose-pdf-foss/aspose-pdf-foss-for-go,